AnniLevi/Find_route/README.md

 Representation of cities in the form of vertices of a directed graph.
 Search for routes between the vertices of the graph by traversing the graph in depth (Depth-first search).

-Used Python (Django), HTML, Bootstrap
+Used Python (Django), HTML, CSS, Bootstrap.
+Deployed on Heroku.
 ____

 #### Cities